 Safe Alternative To Pesticides:

-When it’s all said and done, consider what is most important: is it a weedless crack that you might be able to easily pull yourself, or the ease of a herbicide that could be toxic to your farm animals and your family?
-Also, consider the fact that many herbicides are not longterm treatments, and you will probably find yourself retreating in a month or so anyway.
+When it’s all said and done, consider what is most important: is it a weedless crack that you might easily pull yourself or the ease of a herbicide that could be toxic to your farm animals and your family?

 WANT TO SHARE THIS…